cben/mathdown/deployment/README.md

 ### SSL on Heroku

+> TODO: update - easier with Let's Encrypt giving 1 cert for all 4 domains.

 The wildcard cert on https://mathdown.herokuapp.com/ is free.
 For custom domain cert, Heroku charges $20/mo for the [SSL addon][] and it only accepts *one* cert.
 Since I haven't bought a multi-domain cert for both .net and .com, I'd need $40/mo and [hackish config](http://stackoverflow.com/a/18982770/239657).